Sardaar Ji 3: Release

+Reception

+Muttahir Ahmed Khan of The Express Tribune said that “However, despite the fresh setting, the storyline remains structurally similar to the earlier installments, leaning heavily on familiar tropes — bumbling heroes, exaggerated and even comic villains, and a chaotic narrative full of comic misunderstandings.”

 Box office

-As of 28 July 2025, The film has broken all records of highest overseas collection for Punjabi films by collecting INR 70+ Crores (USD 8.2 Million) surpassing another Diljit Dosanjh starrer trequel Jatt and Juliet 3.
+As of 28 July 2025, the film has broken all records of highest overseas collection for Punjabi films by collecting INR 70+ Crores (US$8.2 Million) surpassing another Diljit Dosanjh starrer threequel Jatt and Juliet 3.

-In Pakistan, the film grossed PKR 10 crore (USD 300k) during the first weekend of release, an unprecedented record for an Indian film.
-As of 28 July 2025, It has emerged as the highest-grossing Indian film of all time in Pakistan beating Carry On Jatta 3 by earning PKR 50+ crores ($2 million) emerging as the second-highest grossing film in the history of Pakistan box office, only behind The Legend of Maula Jatt.
+In Pakistan, the film grossed PKR 10 crore (US$300k) during the first weekend of release, an unprecedented record for an Indian film.
+As of 28 July 2025, It has emerged as the highest-grossing Indian film of all time in Pakistan beating Carry On Jatta 3 by earning PKR 50+ crores ($2 million) emerging as the second-highest-grossing film in the history of the Pakistan box office, only behind The Legend of Maula Jatt.

 Controversy

 In April 2025, following a terror attack in Pahalgam that worsened India–Pakistan relations, FWICE demanded a ban on Pakistani artists appearing in Indian films.
 This led to widespread speculation that Hania Aamir was removed from Sardaar Ji 3, though the production team did not confirm these reports.
-Diljit Dosanjh’s release of a new poster of the film with Hania’s image further fueled debate.
+Diljit Dosanjh’s release of a new poster of the film with Hania's image further fueled debate.
 The film's trailer further confirmed the casting of the Pakistani actress Hania Amir.
 In a rare move, the makers decided to release the film overseas only.
-Despite not being released in India, the film emerged to be a major box office success.
+Despite not being released in India, the film emerged as a major box office success.